 In fact, high-maturity organisations, or those using people analytics in a sophisticated and insightful way, report an 82% higher three-year average profit than their low-maturity counterparts.

-“People analytics has evolved into a powerful and important business discipline,” said Josh Bersin, principal, Deloitte Consulting LLP, and founder and editor-in-chief of Bersin.
+“People analytics has evolved into a powerful and important business discipline,” said Josh Bersin, the founder and editor-in-chief of Bersin.

 “Organisations that invest in this area are seeing above-average improvements in employee engagement, performance and profitability.
 Yet despite these clear advantages, only 17% of companies have achieved these benefits and some are far behind.”